mahlberg-lab/clic/docs/clicanalysis.rst

 another; CLiC will provide a list of those items that are significantly "overused" in the first corpus (for more information, see Section 5.5 on keywords).

-The tokenisation from CLiC 2.0 onwards is based on unicode standard rules (i.e. Unicode word boundaries implemented with the [ICU]_ library), used both for queries and importing books.

-We consider a boundary mark to be a word-boundary if...
-* The [ICU]_ library describes it as at the end of a word, e.g. ``jump`` or number, e.g.
-  ``32.3``.
-* It is a single hyphen character surrounded by alpha-numeric characters.
-* It is an apostrophe preceded with ``s``, e.g. ``3 days' work``.
-* It is one of a whitelist of words preceded with an apostrophe, e.g. ``'tis``.

-Two hyphens separate words: for example, *Char--lotte* in Oliver Twist (OT.c6.p20) “Oliver's gone mad!
-Char--lotte!” counts as two tokens.

-The **'filter'** function in the concordance and subset tabs works differently from the other search functions.
-The filter does not follow the tokenisation procedure but simply filters for character sequences, i.e. also punctuation.
-This means that you can filter for round brackets, colons etc. if this is useful for your research.

-For the detailed technical documentation and more examples see server/clic/tokenizer.py

 .. rubric:: Functions common to all tabs
    :name: functions-common-to-all-tabs